How many hills in Singapore can you think of off the top of your head, other than Singapore’s highest point – our famed Bukit Timah Hill?

 1. Bukit Timah Hill

 Standing proud as the tallest hill in Singapore at 163.63 metres, Bukit Timah Hill is the “Mount Everest” of Singapore.
 Kids as young as four have managed to ascend the steep slope with its well paved tarmac all the way to the summit.
-Check out our earlier story on the Bukit Timah Hill: Journey to the Summit.

 Where: Upper Bukit Timah Road